 Reductions in sediment loads are expected to result from decreased watershed erosion, which will then lead to improved benthic and fish habitat conditions.
-Specifically, sediment load reductions are expected to result in an increase in the number of benthic sensitive species present, an increase in the available and suitable habitat for a benthic community, a possible decrease in fine sediment (fines), and improved stream habitat diversity, all of which will result in improved water quality.
+Specifically, sediment load reductions are expected to result in an increase in the number of benthic sensitive species present, an increase in the available and suitable habitat for a benthic community, a decrease in fine sediment (fines), and improved stream habitat diversity, all of which will result in improved water quality.

-The TMDL, however, will not completely resolve the impairment to biological communities within the watershed.
-Since the BSID watershed analysis also identifies inorganic water chemistry parameters (i.e. sulfates) as possible stressors impacting the biological conditions, additional TMDL or TMDLs may be needed to completely address the impacts to biological communities.
-This impairment to aquatic life will only be fully addressed when all impairing substances identified as impacting biological communities in the watershed are reduced to levels that will meet water quality standards, as established in future TMDLs for those substances (MDE 2009a, 2013).
+The TMDL will not completely resolve the impairment to biological communities within the watershed, since the BSID watershed analysis also identifies additional possible stressors impacting the biological conditions (e.g. channelization).
+This impairment to aquatic life will only be fully addressed when all substances identified as impairing biological communities in the watershed are reduced to levels that will meet water quality standards.
+(MDE 2009a, 2013).